nsnam/ns-3-dev-git/doc/tutorial/source/tweaking.rst

 The asterisk above is the logging component wildcard.
 This will turn on all of the logging in all of the components used in the simulation.
-I won't reproduce the output here (as of this writing it produces 1265 lines of output for the single packet echo) but you can redirect this information into a file and look through it with your favorite editor if you like,
+I won't reproduce the output here (as of this writing it produces thousands of lines of output for the single packet echo) but you can redirect this information into a file and look through it with your favorite editor if you like,